Pyote Air Force Base: Origins

 Pyote Army Air Field was established as a B-17 Flying Fortress crew-training base during World War II.
 Initially, newly established bomber groups were trained at Pyote, then it was switched to training replacement aircrew members who were deployed to combat units overseas.
-Initially, Pyote Army Airbase was assigned to Second Air Force, then in April 1944, to USAAF Continental Air Forces training command.
+Initially, Pyote Army Air Field was assigned to Second Air Force, then in April 1944, to USAAF Continental Air Forces training command.

 Two main runways, each about 8,000 ft long and 150 ft wide, and a taxiway formed a triangle pattern on the flat, arid land.
 Construction of the facilities, including five large hangars, shops, warehouses, and living quarters, began on 5 September 1942.

 World War II use

 The first troops were assigned within a month, well before the base was completed.
 Troops and civilian technicians poured in, and the population of the base grew steadily to a peak of over 6,500 in October 1944.

 Within four months of its opening, the base had become the largest bomber installation in the country.
-Despite morale problems caused by isolation and the shortage of off-base recreation and of dependents' housing, Pyote achieved a distinguished record in molding inexperienced individuals into effective bomber crews.
+Despite morale problems caused by isolation and the shortage of off-base recreation and dependents' housing, Pyote achieved a distinguished record in molding inexperienced individuals into effective bomber crews.

-After the arrival of the famed 19th Bombardment Group' on January 1, 1943, and the ceremonial inauguration of its training program on January 5, 1943, Pyote rapidly turned out crews proficient in hitting targets from the B-17 Flying Fortress until the summer of 1944, when it was switched to the B-29 Superfortress.
+After the arrival of the famed 19th Bombardment Group' on 1 January 1943, and the ceremonial inauguration of its training program on 5 January 1943, Pyote rapidly turned out crews proficient in hitting targets from the B-17 Flying Fortress until the summer of 1944, when it was switched to the B-29 Superfortress.

 The 19th BG was the first air force unit to bomb Japanese targets.
 It flew to Pyote directly from combat in the Pacific.
-The base was redesignated the 19th Combat Crew Training School' late in 1943, and then replaced on March 30, 1944, by the 236th Army Air Forces Base Unit (Combat Crew Training School).
+The base was redesignated the 19th Combat Crew Training School' late in 1943, and then replaced on 30 March 1944, by the 236th Army Air Forces Base Unit (Combat Crew Training School).

 Known B-17 units trained at Pyote AAB were: